Verses 601-644 – “This verse says much too little in way too many words”

 we continued to march on and on

-till we found the nearest unisex john.
+till we were able to locate the nearest unisex john.

 627. I coulda written that song, “Purple Rain.”